eliaspeteri/library/README.md

 ## Troubleshooting

+## Frontend refuses to build

+You need to compile the server first from TS to JS and run it while building the frontend to collect API data for static pages.
+Refer [here](#installing-the-application) for additional information.

 ### Neither frontend or backend will run

 Run `npm run front:install:build` and `npm run server:install:compile` in the project root folder one after the other.
 You can also combine them with an `&&` operator to make them run together!